hashicorp/terraform-provider-azurerm/website/docs/d/linux_web_app.html.markdown

 * `sub_status` - The Request Sub Status of the Status Code.

 * `win32_status` - The Win32 Status Code of the Request.

 ---

+A `sticky_settings` block exports the following:

+* `app_setting_names` - A list of `app_setting` names that the Linux Web App will not swap between Slots when a swap operation is triggered.

+* `connection_string_names` - A list of `connection_string` names that the Linux Web App will not swap between Slots when a swap operation is triggered.

+---